petermsiegel/F-string-APL/∆F_Help.md

 Mouse    Mickey
 ```

-Here's a similar example with double-quote-delimited strings in **Code fields** with
+Here's a similar example with double quote-delimited strings in **Code fields** with
 the newline sequence, `` `◇ ``:

 ```